darko1002001/android-rest-client/README.md

 ## Steps to setup the library

 1. Import the lib project into your workspace and add it as a library project
-2. Look into the library project manifest and copy the definitions
+2. Look into the demo project manifest and copy the definitions
-3. Define a Class extending application and init the Authorization class
+3. Check the App.java class inside the Demo project on how to configure the library.

 ## Adding just the JAR files